Whether it's things that go bump in the night or things that go bang in the sky, Halloween can be a stressful time for pets and their owners.

-Halloween is one of the best times of the year, from the fancy dress and sweets, to spooky scary skeletons and fantastic decorations.
+Halloween is one of the best times of the year, from the fancy dress and sweets to spooky, scary skeletons and fantastic decorations.
 In recent years the tradition has been increasing in popularity in the UK, but this is making it a little bit harder for pet owners.

 This is one of the big ones.
 As pet owners, we’re all aware of the danger that sweets and chocolate in the home can bring for our pets.
 It used to be just Christmas and Easter when this was a concern, but now the hazard has spread to Halloween.

 Halloween decorations are one of the most entertaining aspects of the whole holiday and some people really know how to decorate.
-However, if you’re a dog or cat owner it’s imperative that you take extra care when decorating your own home to avoid any unfortunate accidents.
+However, if you’re a dog or cat owner, it’s imperative that you take extra care when decorating your own home to avoid any unfortunate accidents.

 First off, you need to ensure that any electrical wires are hidden or, ideally, completely out of reach of pets to minimise the dangers of these being chewed.
-It’s also important to ensure any spooky jack-o’-lanterns lit with candles are nowhere near your animals and that any small choking hazards are placed safely out of reach.
+It’s also important to ensure any spooky jack-o’-lanterns, lit with candles, are nowhere near your animals and that any small choking hazards are placed safely out of reach.

-Fake cobwebs can be a real choking hazard, so it’s important that you take extra care when you’re looking to spread some Halloween fear.
+Fake cobwebs can be a real choking hazard, so take extra care when you’re looking to spread some Halloween fear.
 After all, the health and safety of your pet should be paramount.

-Leaving your pet at home
+Leave your pet at home